150-126-Great Vocals

 Writer/Composer: Kris Kristofferson / Fred Foster (1969)

-Janis’s second entry is an absolute revelation!
-Again, she combines Blues, Rock Pop and even Country, and does she ever deliver!
-She swings for the fences and knocks it outa the park!
-Sad to say, this became her smash posthumous hit at the time when she died tragically.
-It’s a wayward, happy traveling odyssey, and she made it her swan song, and who can forget the lyrics in a carefree singalong?
-“Windshield wipers slapping time, / I was holding Bobby’s hand in mine, / We sang every song that driver knew.”…A Truly Spectacular vocal!
+Janis’s @nd entry is an absolute revelation!
+Again, she combines Blues, Rock, Pop and even Country, and does she ever deliver!
+She swings for the fences and knocks it out of the park!
+Sad to say, this became her smash posthumous hit at the time when she died tragically at 27 years of age.
+The song is a wayward, happy traveling odyssey, and she made it her swan song, and who can forget the lyrics in a carefree singalong?
+“Windshield wipers slapping time, / I was holding Bobby’s hand in mine, / We sang every song that driver knew.”
+She uses her raspy, course, distinctive voice to the full here, filled with emotion and grit, with a few wails thrown in, to anticipate Bobby’s acceptance and her euphoric welcoming of him…A Truly Spectacular Vocal!

 128. IN THE AIR TONIGHT (1980)